enkodellc/blazorboilerplate/README.md

  - Forum chat and notification system - Thanks <a href="https://github.com/ajgoldenwings" target="_blank">ajgoldenwings</a>

 ## Road map
+- Drag and Drop Example
 - Switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster
 - User profile & settings management
 - User, claims, role, permission and organization unit management
-- Real time chat and notification system.
-Slack Communication clone?
 - Azure Hosting Guide
 - Docker Container
 - Create a Nuget Package Template